-Arab Federation For Libraries And Information Honours Dubai Public Library With Professional Excellence Award
+Arab Federation for Libraries and Information Honours Dubai Public Library with Professional Excellence Award

 Date

-(MENAFN- Dubai PR Network) Dubai, UAE, 19 November 2024: Dubai Public Library, managed by Dubai Culture and Arts Authority (Dubai Culture), has been honoured with the 'Naseej Academy Library and Information Pioneers Award' in the Arab world under the category of Professional Excellence; this recognition reflects its efforts and contributions to developing the Arab library sector, its continuous progress, and its literary initiatives that enrich the local cultural scene.
-These efforts align with Dubai Culture's efforts to cement Dubai's position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 19 November 2024: Dubai Public Library, managed by Dubai Culture and Arts Authority (Dubai Culture), has been honoured with the ‘Naseej Academy Library and Information Pioneers Award’ in the Arab world under the category of Professional Excellence; this recognition reflects its efforts and contributions to developing the Arab library sector, its continuous progress, and its literary initiatives that enrich the local cultural scene.
+These efforts align with Dubai Culture’s efforts to cement Dubai’s position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.

 The award was presented during the Authority’s participation in the 35th Arab Federation for Libraries and Information Conference held in Muscat, Oman, under the slogan ‘Arab Libraries and Archives Institutions and Their Role in Promoting Digital Identity and Citizenship.’